gsdlab/claferMPS/README.md

 Features
 --------

-ClaferMPS consists of two languages: Clafer and Architecture DSL.
-The latter extends Clafer with automotive concepts from a reference model for early architecture exploration used in [case studies by Jordan Ross](http://gsd.uwaterloo.ca/node/668) (models from these case studies are available for download).
+ClaferMPS consists of three languages: Clafer, Architecture DSL, and milestones.
+Architecture DSL extends Clafer with automotive concepts from a reference model for early architecture exploration used in [case studies by Jordan Ross](http://gsd.uwaterloo.ca/node/668) (models from these case studies are available for download).
+The milestones language is useful for tagging model elements with milestones and viewing versions of the model across ranges of milestones.

 * Clafer 0.4.4
    * a smart structured editor with autocompletion and many intentions,